wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

   to all output shares in the batch.

-Once both aggregation is complete and a sufficient number of reports have been aggregated, the output shares can be collected to produce the final, aggregate output.
+Once both aggregation is complete and a sufficient number of reports have been aggregated, the aggregate shares can be collected to produce the final, aggregate output.
 That process is described in {{collect-flow}}.

 ### Aggregate Initialization {#agg-init}